hyperledger/iroha-python/README.md

 ## Version

-If you are using the latest iroha release, rc21, then you should use the `main` branch.
+If you are using the latest iroha release, iroha2 MVP, then you should use the `main` branch.
 If you are using rc20 then you should use the 'stable' branch.

 ## Install